How to garden organically

 Great gardenning is a good job for greedy people -

-1. by Matt, on October 1 2008 @ 8:59 am
+October 1, 2008 at 8:59 am

 The most common are usually guano teas.
 You can find powdered guano mixes at higher end gardening stores.
 You generally put them in something like a tea bag (cheesecloth, something like that usually works best).
 Then, you steep it in water, just like making tea.
 You don't have to use hot water, though.
 Then, you simply apply the tea to your plants.